ondratra/sanager/README.md

 # Use
 `sudo -E ./systemInstall.sh`
-run this script on regular user account with -E ensures your git keeps, etc. will be available
+run this script on regular user account with -E ensuring your git keys, etc. will be available

 ## Not handeled by this script